pascalr/admin/docs/grant_application.md

 ## 4) What are you going to do to get there?
 (A description of what you actually plan to do during the year)

 There is still a lot that needs to be done.
 On the product side, I need to keep working on the cooking website, the cupboard, a robotic simulation and the actual robot.
-On the business side, I need to incorporate the company, ...
+On the business side, I need to incorporate the company, develop a complete business plan and to find grow the company.

 I am working on a cooking website to host the user's recipes.
 I am slowly building a libray of recipes for personal use and for marketing.
 I want to use the website as a way to attract customers.
 You see a recipe and it tells you how much time you would save if you bought our machine.
 The website could also be a way to generate revenue.